OE-FET/Origin-Scripts/README.md

 In this case, `Idmax` occurs at a different voltage: `Vg(Idmax)`.
 After `Vg(Idmax)`, the slope of the `dId/dV` curve turns positive and the resulting linear fit rises to infinity.

 To correct for this, the `RollingRegression` function checks if `Idmax` and `Vgmax` coincide.
 If not, the left voltage limit for the linear fit is shifted from `Vgmax` to `Vgmax+offset1`, where `offset1` is the voltage difference between `Vgmax` and `Vg(Idmax)`.
-The left the left voltage limit will then start from `Vg(Idmax)`.

-`offset1` ensures that the linear fit is applied at the voltage range around `Idmax`.
+The left voltage limit will then start from `Vg(Idmax)`.
+Hence, `offset1` ensures that the linear fit is applied at the voltage range around `Idmax`.
 This is presented in the following image:

 <img src="https://github.com/OE-FET/Origin-Scripts/blob/master/Images/Vtlin%20offset%201%20correct%20fit.png" alt="VtlinOffset1CorrectFit" height="400">

 ##### Offset 2: When `gm,max` and `Vgmax` do not coincide
 Another case when the Rolling Regression can fail is when `gm,max` and `Vgmax` do not coincide.
 This is presented in the following images: